What are Neuromodulators?

 What are My Neuromodulator Options?

-While both brands use the same basic protein to treat the signs of aging and have been proven effective, their main difference exists on the molecular level.
-Dysport has smaller molecules and is injected deeper which allows it to take effect quicker and possibly last longer.
-However, with smaller molecules this allows the product to spread more making is less targeted.
-Botox has larger molecules and is injected not as deep as Dysport.
-This means that the molecules to don’t have much movement and resulting in a more targeted treatment.
-Talking this factors into account is important when choosing a product to address your aging concerns.
+While these brands use the same basic active ingredient to treat facial wrinkles, their main differences exists on the molecular level.
+Dysport has smaller molecules and is injected deeper, which allows it to take effect quicker than Xeomin and Botox.
+However, with smaller molecules, this allows the product to spread more, making it less targeted.

 Botox and Xeomin have larger molecules and are not injected as deeply as Dysport.
 This means that the molecules don’t have much movement, resulting in a more targeted treatment that’s ideal for areas like near the eyes that are sensitive.